ARMmbed/mbed-os-5-docs/docs/dev_tools/options.md

 ## Third party development tools

-You can export your project from any of our tools to offline tools.
-For instructions, as well as tool-specific information, see [the Exporting to Offline Toolchains page](offline.md).
+You can export your project from any of our tools to third party tools.
+For instructions, as well as tool-specific information, see [the Exporting to Third Party Toolchains page](third_party.md).